ETCDEVTeam/sidekick-doc/README.md

 __NOTE__ that the `liaison.sh` application bears _a lot_ of responsibility.
 It's a lynch-pin, and we're going to have as much trust in the functionality of this program and its environment as we do in the reliability of the client.

+For further reading on the topic of sidecar applications' roles and use-cases, check out Cody Burns's excellent thoughts on [_Stargate_ chain-to-chain value exchange]( https://medium.com/@DontPanicBurns/the-blockchain-stargate-366a7a72822e).
+> A Stargate is a server side application that listens for incoming transactions on one chain and sends a complimentary transaction on the other chain.

 ### The code